Enduring Lake Superior Communities program

 Finding the dedicated time and capacity to proactively address environmental challenges with limited resources can be difficult.
 The Enduring Lake Superior Communities program provides a yearlong structured opportunity for Northern Wisconsin community teams to receive guidance and support while working on a chosen resilience-focused goal or project.

-When you apply for this program, you come in with a project, outcome, or idea in mind for an action that will make your community more resilient in the face of environmental change.
+When you apply for this program, you come in with a project, end goal, or idea in mind for an action that will make your community more resilient in the face of environmental change.
 By the end of one year, our objective is that Enduring Lake Superior Communities teams will have made substantial progress toward a chosen resilience action or goal with assistance and resources provided by the program.
-Together, we determine a project scope that is achievable and an approach that fits with your community – and then our program staff will work alongside you to get things done!

 What your community gets out of the program: